Eddie Melo: Murder

-On Friday 6 April 2001, Melo planned to go out with his wife Rhonda to attend a concert by Andrea Bocelli at the Air Canada Centre.
+On Friday 6 April 2001, Melo planned to go out with his on and off again girlfriend to attend a concert by Andrea Bocelli at the Air Canada Centre.
 At about 5:15 pm, Melo went to Amici Sport Café in Mississauga to meet his friend João "Johnny" Pavão.
 At about 6:25 pm, Melo was in the parking lot talking to Pavão when the hitman Charles Gagné shot Melo in the head and then killed Pavão as an inconvenient witness.
-Melo's murder is generally believed to have been ordered by the Toronto Camera di Controllo (Board of Control), the governing board for the local 'Ndrangheta ndrine (clans).
 On 8 April 2001, Rhonda, his daughter Jessica and his brother Tony along with Rhonda's brother were all charged with obstruction of justice and assault after they attacked the officers of the Peel Regional Police who tried to seize Melo's Jaguar for evidence.

 Melo's daughter, Jessica, who was studying criminology at Simon Fraser University at the time of his murder told the media: "He was the most amazing father, friend, confidante, supporter, everything.
 I couldn't have asked for a better person to be my father...I was with him for nineteen years.
 I went everywhere with him".